-Position the cooker close to its final position, leaving just enough space to get behind it (Fig. 8.6).
+Position the cooker close to its final position, leaving just enough space to get behind it.

-DO NOT use the door handles or control knobs to manoeuvre the cooker.
+Do not use the door handles or control knobs to manoeuvre the cooker.

-Fitting the flue grille
+Fitting the flue grill

-The flue grille is packed separately.
+The flue grill is packed separately.

 The larger of the holes along the sides are for screwdriver access and should face to the rear.
-Use the screws and nuts supplied to fix the grill in place (Fig. 8.7).
+Use the screws and nuts supplied to fix the grill in place (Fig. 8.6).

-Clip the flexible extensions of the oven flues to the flue grille using the clips provided inside the flue grille (Fig. 8.8).
+Clip the flexible extensions of the oven flues to the flue grill using the clips provided, inside the flue grill (Fig. 8.7).